Kevin Harvick: 2011: Feud with Kyle Busch

 With the departure of Royal Dutch Shell at the end of 2010, the No. 29 teams were searching for a new sponsor.
-In August 2010, it was announced that for 2011, the car's primary sponsor would be with Budweiser for 20 races.
-Adding to Harvick's new sponsorship, on January 25, 2011, Jimmy John's and Richard Childress Racing reached a multi-year agreement to sponsor the No. 29 Sprint Cup team for 6 races in 2011.
-Harvick won his 15th career Cup race at Auto Club Speedway after passing defending series champion, Jimmie Johnson in the final turn in a finish resembling the previous race in 2010.
+In August 2010, it was announced that for 2011, the car's primary sponsor would be with Budweiser for twenty races.
+Adding to Harvick's new sponsorship, on January 25, 2011, Jimmy John's and Richard Childress Racing reached a multi-year agreement to sponsor the No. 29 Sprint Cup team for six races in 2011.
+Harvick won his fifteenth career Cup race at Auto Club Speedway after passing defending series champion, Jimmie Johnson in the final turn in a finish resembling the previous race in 2010.
 As a joke to Harvick's words in 2010, Johnson asked Harvick in post-race ceremonies if "I can have my golden horseshoe back."
 Harvick took his second consecutive win of the year at Martinsville Speedway.
 Harvick then won the Coca-Cola 600 after Earnhardt Jr. ran out of fuel in the last turn on Lap 402.
 He would then later win at Richmond, narrowly beating Jeff Gordon due to a late-race pit stop that shuffled Harvick to the lead.

 During the 2011 season, Kevin Harvick and fellow driver Kyle Busch were embroiled in a feud.
-After Harvick intentionally wrecked Busch at the 2010 Ford 400 at Homestead, he and Busch tangled several times during the 2011 seasons.
-A post-race incident at Darlington in May 2011 led NASCAR to put both drivers on probation and fining them $25,000.
-Later that season, Kyle Busch tangled with a bunch of drivers connected to Harvick's team such as Elliott Sadler and Ron Hornaday Jr. Harvick was able to finish well in all three series, finishing 3rd in points in Cup, and clenching the 2011 Truck Series Owner's Championship in his final season as a team owner.
+After Harvick intentionally wrecked Busch at the 2010 Ford 400 at Homestead, he and Busch tangled several times during the 2011 season.
+A post-race incident at Darlington in May 2011 led NASCAR to put both drivers on probation and fine them $25,000.
+Later that season, Kyle Busch tangled with a bunch of drivers connected to Harvick's team, such as Elliott Sadler and Ron Hornaday Jr. Harvick was able to finish well in all three series, finishing third in points in Cup, and clinching the 2011 Truck Series Owner's Championship in his final season as a team owner.

 At the season's end, Harvick announced that he would shut down Kevin Harvick, Inc. because he wanted to focus on winning a Sprint Cup Series championship.
 In his statement announcing the closure, Harvick said that the difference in costs of similar bodies between Nationwide and Cup Series cars made it mathematically impossible for a non-Cup-affiliated team to operate effectively.
 Harvick also admitted that his original goal in forming KHI was to achieve the success in the Truck Series that he wasn't able to get before driving in Winston Cup, and it blossomed into a venture to build drivers' careers.
 He sold KHI to Richard Childress.

 2012

 Although winless in the regular season, Harvick made the 2012 Chase through consistency.
-At Phoenix, Harvick avoided a chaos-filled race to collect his only win of the season and the 19th of his career.
-He went on to finish 8th in points.
+At Phoenix, Harvick avoided a chaos-filled race to collect his only win of the season and the nineteenth of his career.
+He went on to finish eighth in points.